VulcanJS/vulcan-npm/README.md

 # Vulcan NPM

+## What is Vuclan

+Vulcan is an open source full-stack JavaScript toolkit.

+It brings everything you need to create modern web applications on top of modern frameworks.

+This monorepo is where all the development happens.
+Only contributor should need to clone it, if you want to create an app with Vulcan:

+- discover [Vulcan Next](https://vulcan-next.vercel.app/), the Next.js and GraphQL starter app based on Vulcan NPM package library.
+- Or you might prefer our [Remix "Eurodance" stack](https://eurodance-stack.vercel.app/).

+See Vulcan docs for detailed documentation: [https://vulcan-docs.vercel.app/](https://vulcan-docs.vercel.app/)

 ## Contribute

-Discover [Vulcan Next](https://github.com/VulcanJS/vulcan-next), the Next.js and GraphQL starter app based on Vulcan NPM package library.

-After you've read the README, also check `./CONTRIBUTE.md` for more information about contributions.
+After you've read the README, also check [the contribution documentation](https://vulcan-docs.vercel.app/docs/core/contribute) for more information about contributions.

-See Vulcan Next for detailed documentation: [https://github.com/VulcanJS/vulcan-next](https://github.com/VulcanJS/vulcan-next)
+### Architecture of the monorepo

+- Turborepo to run scripts efficiently
+- Yarn 3 workspaces
+- TypeScript
+- Tsup (Esbuild + Rollup) for bundling packages
+- Packages in `packages` and starter apps in `starters`
+- Storybook
+- Jest client and server tests
+- Docusaurus documentation

-## From Lerna to Yarn 2
+### From Lerna to Yarn 2

 RIP [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)